tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 prioritization of existing allocations to enable preference-based preemption when contention on a specific network resource arises.
 Sharing of a network resource's available bandwidth amongst a group of slice policies may also be desirable.
-For example, a slice policy may not always be using all of its reservable bandwidth; this allows other slice policies in the same group to use the available bandwidth resources.
+For example, a slice aggregate may not always be using all of its reservable bandwidth; this allows other slice policies in the same group to use the available bandwidth resources.

 Congestion on shared network resources may result from sub-optimal placement of paths in different slice policies.
-When this occurs, preemption of some slice policy specific paths may be desirable to alleviate congestion.
+When this occurs, preemption of some slice aggregate specific paths may be desirable to alleviate congestion.
-A preference based allocation scheme enables prioritization of slice policy paths that can be preempted.
+A preference based allocation scheme enables prioritization of slice aggregate paths that can be preempted.

-Since network characteristics and its state can change over time, the per slice policy topology and its state also needs to be propagated in the network to enable ingress TE routers or Path Computation Engine (PCEs) to perform accurate  path placement based on the current state of the slice policy network resources.
+Since network characteristics and its state can change over time, the slice policy topology and its state also needs to be propagated in the network to enable ingress TE routers or Path Computation Engine (PCEs) to perform accurate  path placement based on the current state of the slice policy network resources.